 Whether an order is issued by a judge or parents are able to reach a settlement, “the best interest of the child” will always be the guiding principle.
 No agreement will be approved if it is not in the best interest of the child in the eyes of the law.

-With that said, it has been our experience as custody lawyers that negotiated outcomes are better for parents and children, as they are at the heart of the issue and will be the ones living with the outcome.
-That is why we recommend setting aside emotions, being flexible and working together to reach an outcome all parties can live with.
+With that said, it has been my experience as a custody lawyer that negotiated outcomes are better for parents and children, as they are at the heart of the issue and will be the ones living with the outcome.
+That is why I recommend setting aside emotions, being flexible and working together to reach an outcome all parties can live with.

 Many parents want sole custody for a number of reasons, but it is almost always an unrealistic expectation.
 Unless there is child abuse, drug addiction or another severe issue in play, joint custody is the norm.